In 2018 we conduct researches in the following policy areas:

 - Public procurement and Public finance

-- Interaction between European Union and Belarus (in the frames of EU-STRAT project within EU Horizon 2020 programme)
+- Interaction between European Union and Belarus (in the frames of EU-STRAT project within EU Horizon 2020 programme) (full text in English)

 - Interaction between Civil Society and Authorities at the local level